Tuberculosis

 About Tuberculosis (TB)

 Tuberculosis (TB) is a disease caused by a bacterium, Mycobacterium tuberculosis (M.tb), and is found worldwide.
-In 2019 10 million people developed TB and 1.4 million died, making TB the greatest global infectious disease cause of death, killing more people every year than HIV or malaria.
+In 2020 10 million people developed TB and 1.5 million died, making TB the greatest global infectious disease cause of death after COVID-19 and killing more people every year than HIV or malaria.

 Aside from causing death TB impairs general health, resulting in reduced economic productivity and increased social and medical burdens on families.
 The World Health Organisation estimates 100 million disability adjusted life years are lost due to TB in India alone.
 The average total cost to a patient with TB in a low/middle-income country is US$538-1268, which is equivalent to a year’s wages for many sufferers.
 Furthermore, animal disease such as bovine (cow) TB also has a very significant effect on people’s livelihoods and the economic development of low and middle-income countries.